asynkron/protoactor-website/hugo/content/docs/tracing.md

 In order to start working with Proto.Opentracing you need to install the Proto.Opentracing package.
 To do this, you must install Visual Studio at least the 2019 version and .Net Core 3.0.

 In Proto.Opentracing you can create a local tracer or use a global tracer instance.
 Tracer allows to create scopes for send, receive, request, forward message functions.
-Depending on the function, a Span is created, which is marked with different tags, such as MessageType, TargetPID, SenderPID, ActorPID, ActorType.
+Depending on the function, a Span is created, which is marked with different tags, such as `MessageType`, `TargetPID`, `SenderPID`, `ActorPID`, `ActorType`.
 Proto.Opentracing allows to log errors, create custom Spans, and work with baggage.
 Let’s look at all these features in more detail.

 ### Setup tracing for Proto.Actor